 Machines run at high pace beyond the protective glass walls and attentive employees in blue-hued overalls check the monitors to ensure everything is under control, while hundreds of coloured toothbrushes move all around – from one robot to another – on almost silent conveyor belts.

-“Not exactly like they were 40 years ago…” interjects Marco Zavalloni, promptly interrupting our train of thought.
+“Not exactly like they were over 40 years ago…” interjects Marco Zavalloni, promptly interrupting our train of thought.
 He is Managing Director at Curaden, and today has offered to be our guide around the factory.
-“Yet, it is true that the toothbrush’s design hasn’t changed in 40 years,” he continued, “It was the successful outcome of some long-term research by the designer Noldi Braun, back in 1979.
-Braun wanted to create something practical and simple, and he managed to design a toothbrush that has now sold more than 300 million pieces.
+“Yet, it is true that the toothbrush’s design hasn’t changed for over 40 years,” he continued, “It was the successful outcome of some long-term research by the designer Noldi Braun, back in 1979.
+Braun wanted to create something practical and simple, and he managed to design a toothbrush that has now sold more than 400 million pieces.

 “But what has changed in all these years is the manufacturing process – before, a lot of things were done by hand; now everything is automated.
 This also influenced the number of people involved in the manufacturing and their skills.”